lalxyy/media-vault-back-end/Document of Assignment 3/Document of Assignment 3.md

 1. The structure of the back-end project is redesigned to **communicate with MySQL database using ORM.**
    1. The File Model Layer is replaced by Repository Layer.
 The new design of the structure is shown in the diagrams in this document.
-   2. ...
 2. Some new APIs (Controller Layer) are used to optimize the performance, like an API for removing a list of media at one time to save the time of communication between back-end and front-end.
+3. About database design: Spring Boot and its internal Hibernate would auto-detect the annotation-based models (`@Entity`, `@Column`) so the pattern of database is the same as the structure of model classes (`Media` as super class, `TVShow`, `Movie` as subclass, etc.).
-3. Some modifications and improvements in the other layers.
+4. Some modifications and improvements in the other layers.
    1. A bug in deleting file is fixed.
 In Assignment 2, in some case the media files may not be removed although the records are removed in the database or the XML files.
    2. `Runtime` attribute in TV Shows is changed to `duration`.
 Some misunderstanding in the meaning of the attributes are modified.
-   3. ...

 ### Front-End

 1. Many improvements of User Interface.
    1. The style of some elements are modified to beautify the UI.
    2. Some new UI elements (`Element UI`) are introduced in the UI.
-   3. ...
 2. The List Mode and Thumbnail Mode are redesigned and now users can <u>choose multiple media files and delete them</u>.
 3. The details of media files can be changed now.
 4. ...